codepath/android_guides/ActiveAndroid Guide.md

 // Returns either the existing user or the created user
 ```

-This will avoid any foreign key constraint exceptions.
+This will help avoid any foreign key constraint exceptions due to duplicate rows.

 > Question: I read somewhere that ActiveAndroid automatically creates another auto-increment ID column, is this true?
 What field names should I avoid using?